Jokero/validy/README.md

     }]
 };

-// or you can do like this
+// or you can do like this (products is marked as required)

 const alternativeSchema = {
     products: {